 The reason for the diet change, Mary said, was the hormones, chemicals, antibiotics and pesticides used in commercial meat raising and processing.
 And the inhumane, crowded, unhealthy living conditions in chicken houses, feedlots or hog confinement pens.
 Plus, she didn’t want any GMO-fed flesh.

+Then she requested chicken-fried elk strips and mashed Yukon Gold potatoes for dinner.
 It is her favorite meal because it tastes so good, she said, and the meat was free range, organically raised, and the elk had been harvested humanely.

 How many people do you know who won’t eat venison because it tastes awful or “gamey”?

 Here are ten reasons your venison tastes bad.

 Poor shooting: Good shot placement means the animal drops dead in its tracks or runs a very short distance before expiring.
 A poorly-hit animal may run for great distances, suffer greatly and be under stress for a long period of time.
 This will affect the taste, smell and toughness of the meat.